 All Souls College Façade Restoration

-WWA specified and managed repairs and restoration work to the High Street frontage at All Souls College Oxford.
+WWA specified and managed facade restoration and cleaning work to the High Street frontage at All Souls College Oxford.
 This included removing decades of grime and soot from stonework as well as replacement ashlar and repairs to ornate chimney stacks and mouldings.
+To see images of the facade before cleaning and restoration works and to read more about the building history you can follow this link to an article on the OxfordHistory.org website.

 The college is Grade I listed, and the foundation of the facade was laid in 1438.
 The façade has been remodelled throughout the centuries, with the battlements added and windows replaced in the Victorian era.